It is a truth universally accepted that women investing is a problem.

 Hetty comes from a Quaker background where self-belief, simplicity of life, and frugality were values held in high esteem.
 She was also raised in a wealthy family whose fortune was made in whaling oil.

 Her brother died in infancy, and her father’s eyesight was failing.
-Hence, she started learning about commerce, industry, and investing at an early age – reputedly, she read financial reports and economic articles to her father since the age of six.
+Hence, she started learning about commerce, industry, and investing at an early age – reputedly, she read financial reports and economic articles to her father at the age of six.
 He explained what she didn’t understand and also taught her not to owe anybody anything.

-Hetty green left this advice to investing women:
+Hetty Green left this advice to investing women:

 “I advise women to invest in real estate.
 It is the collateral to be preferred above all others and the safest means of investing money.”